-A data center is a facility that centralizes an organization’s IT operations and equipment, and where it stores, manages, and disseminates its data.
+A data center is a facility that centralizes an organization’s IT operations and equipment, as well as where it stores, manages, and disseminates its data.
 Data centers house a network’s most critical systems and are vital to the continuity of daily operations.
 Consequentially, the security and reliability of data centers and their information is a top priority for organizations.

 Data center architectures and requirements can differ significantly.
-For example, a data center built for a cloud service provider like Amazon EC2 satisfies significantly different facility, infrastructural, and security requirements than a completely private data center, such as one built for the Pentagon that is dedicated to securely maintaining classified data.
+For example, a data center built for a cloud service provider like Amazon® EC2 satisfies facility, infrastructure, and security requirements that significantly differ from a completely private data center, such as one built for the Pentagon that is dedicated to securing classified data.

 Data centers have evolved significantly in recent years, adopting technologies such as virtualization to optimize resource utilization and increase IT flexibility.
 As enterprise IT needs continue to evolve toward on-demand services, many organizations are moving toward cloud-based services and infrastructure.
-A focus has also been placed on initiatives to reduce the enormous energy consumption of data centers by incorporating more efficient technologies and practices in data center management to minimize environmental impact.
+A focus has also been placed on initiatives to reduce the enormous energy consumption of data centers by incorporating more efficient technologies and practices in data center management.
 Data centers built to these standards have been coined “green data centers.”